 Monster Hunter World Anjanath Guide

-As we previously mentioned, the Anjanath is one of the most aggressive beasts found throughout Monster Hunter World, and you’re going to want to approach it with extreme caution.
-Found in the Ancient Forest area of Monster Hunter World, the Anjanath will attack any creature it sees, whether it’s the smaller Great Jagras, or the far larger Rathalos.
+As we briefly mentioned at the top of this guide, the Anjanath is one of the most aggressive beasts that you can encounter in Monster Hunter World, which is saying something.
+Usually located in the Ancient Forest area of the game, the Anjanath will attack any creature unfortunate enough to cross its path, including the Great Jagras, Rathian, and Rathalos.

 We’d recommend going with a weapon that either attacks from range like the Bow or Gunlance, or a weapon that allows you to quickly dodge out of the way of incoming attacks, like the Insect Glaive or the Sword and Shield combination.
 Dodging the Anjanath’s attacks is paramount in the fight ahead, and you’ll want to take full advantage of any transformation attacks your weapon has on the right trigger.